Skip to content

 A bottle of white wine filling up a glass alongside a glass being filled from a bottle of red wine.

 With rich histories and a broad spectrum of flavors, red and white wines have become two of the most renowned and consumed categories of wine.
-In 2022, Americans consumed 34 million hectoliters of wine — more than any other country — and much of that wine came from popular red and white grapes like riesling and merlot.
+In 2022, Americans alone consumed 964 million gallons of wine — more than any other country — and much of that wine came from popular red and white grapes like Riesling and Merlot.

 Red wines, made from the fermentation of dark-colored grape varieties, produce wines with deep hues and robust flavor profiles.
 White wines primarily come from green and yellow grapes, and the resulting spirits feature light, rich gold hues, and fruity flavors evocative of apples, citrus, or pears.